 If you are a leader, I urge you to take a moment to consider:

 Do I listen without actually hearing my team?
-Or do I just nod, biding time until I can get back to my long to-do list?
+Do I just nod, biding time until I can get back to my long to-do list?

 Do I seek to understand?
 Am I curious?
-So I ask questions?
+Do I ask questions?
 Dive in to learn more?

 Do I walk my talk?
 Am I open to feedback on how MY actions affect my team?

 Am I honest with my communication and feedback, even if it makes me feel uncomfortable?
 Am I clear?

 If someone confides me in are they certain I will keep their confidence?
 Do we have a agreement no one speaks of anyone else outside a team meeting?

 Do I acknowledge risk taking?
 Do I see failures as learning opportunities?

 Do I consider every idea and acknowledge the input, even if that idea is not brought to life?